Web Push Notification Using Amazon Pinpoint

 Amazon RDS makes it easy to use replication to enhance availability and reliability for production workloads.
 Using the Multi-AZ deployment option, you can run mission-critical workloads with high availability and built-in automated failover from your primary database to a synchronously replicated secondary database.

-Using Read Replicas, you can scale out beyond the capacity of a single database deployment for read-heavy database workloads.
+Using Read Replicas, you can scale out beyond a single database deployment capacity for read-heavy database workloads.

 Creating Firebase Project

-1. Open your firebase console and click on add project.
-Provide a project name( turn on google analytics if you want, but as this demo project, we have turned it off) and click on create project.
+- Open your Firebase console and click on add project.
+Provide a project name( turn on google analytics if you want, but as this demo project, we have turned it off) and click Create a project.

-2. Now click on the web app on your project dashboard and provide the web app name and click on register app.
+2. Now click on the web app on your project dashboard, provide the web app name, and click on the register app.

-3. After this, you will see the configuration to connect your firebase app with your web app.
-Copy this configuration and save it for future reference and click continue to console.
+3. After this, you will see the configuration to connect your Firebase app with your web app.
+Copy this configuration, save it for future reference, and click continue to console.

 4. Now click on project settings from the left side settings options.

-5. From the Cloud Messaging tab, enable Cloud Messaging API (Legacy) and Generate Key Pair for web push certificates and copy the server key (also known as API key) and also the key pair for future reference.
+5. Enable Cloud Messaging API (Legacy) from the Cloud Messaging tab.
+Generate the Key Pair for web push certificates and copy the server key (API key) and the key pair for future reference.

 Creating React App with Service workers